KarimNour0/KarimNour0/README.md

 ## I'm a Computer Science and Engineering Student

-- 👨‍💻 I’m currently working on Mobile development technologies With Flutter.
+- 👨‍💻 I’m currently working on Mobile development technologies with Flutter.
 - 📚 I’m currently learning everything about Frontend and Backend technologies 😅
 - 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play pool and snooker 🎱.